Magneto: Combining Small and Large Language Models for Schema Matching: Using LLMs to Fine-Tune SLMs

+\myparagraph{Priority Sampling for Column Values} We generate embeddings to retrieve candidate matches by including a sample of column values in the column representation.
+Sampling strategies have been adopted for data management tasks, including column type annotation~\cite{archetypeVLDB2024} and table union search~\cite{starmie2023}.
+A common approach is to use weighted sampling and assign higher weights to more frequent values.
+We adopt this approach and incorporate coordination into the sampling process with \textit{priority sampling}~\cite{daliri2023sampling}.
+For inner product sketching, priority sampling maximizes the likelihood of selecting corresponding values across vectors by emphasizing elements with larger magnitudes.

+In our setting, priority sampling is adapted to optimize the selection of column values.
+This approach not only prioritizes frequent values, which are statistically more representative of the column domain, but it also increases the likelihood of identifying shared values across different columns that act as inter-column anchors.
+These anchors enhance similarity detection in SLMs, which are sensitive to token co-occurrence patterns learned during pre-training.

+Specifically, we use a random seed $s$ to select a uniformly random hash function $h: \{1, \dots, N\} \to [0, 1]$, where $N$ represents the maximum number of unique values across all columns.
+For each value $v_i$, we compute a rank:

-\myparagraph{Column Serialization} Since SLMs interpret inputs as sequences of tokens (i.e., regular text), we must transform each column into a token sequence that the model can process.
+where $\text{freq}(v_i)$ denotes the frequency of $v_i$.
+Then, we select the sample's first $m$ values with the largest priorities $R_i$. \myparagraph{Column Serialization} Since SLMs interpret inputs as sequences of tokens (i.e., regular text), we must transform each column into a token sequence that the model can process.
 Recent research has explored various approaches to serializing columns into a textual format~\cite{taclPaolo2023}.
 Here, we explore the impact of different approaches to column serialization for schema matching.